 - Sweet Potatoes -Incredibly versatile, sweet potatoes make a perfect base for this recipe.
 Their natural sweetness and creamy texture complement the Indian spices.

 - Black Beans - Canned black beans are super convenient and save time.
-Just be sure to towel dry them after rinsing to remove any excess moisture, which helps create firmer patties.
+Just be sure to towel-dry them after rinsing to remove any excess moisture, which helps create firmer patties.

 - Oats - Oats in a burger patty serve as a fantastic binding agent.
 Their mild, slightly nutty flavor complements the other ingredients without overpowering them.
 Oats help absorb moisture, ensuring the patty holds together well while cooking, and contribute to a satisfying, hearty texture.